chafey/ethereum-signed-http/README.md

 3) Try switching to another metamask account and attempting to access the resource by pasting the address of a previously created resource into the "address" text input and pressing "attach" and then "get".
 You should get an unauthorized error.
-You can also try accesing other resources and you should get an error.
+You can also try accessing other resources and you should get an error.